 Zoom also offers video recording and auto-generated transcripts for those who missed the meeting or need a quick recap.
 For presentations, Zoom's host controls offer the ability to mute or unmute panelists, as well as granting viewers the role of a panelist.

 For businesses that need to keep up with day-to-day ops, Zoom offers a conference room connector and calendar integration.
 Pricing ranges from $14.99 to $19.99 per user monthly, which includes Zoom’s chat feature.

 Flock offers one-click video conferencing with screen sharing and collaborative annotation features.
 You can also invite participants by sharing a link or calendar invite.
-Flock's free plan, allows unlimited 1:1 video calls, limited to 20 minutes.
+Flock's free plan allows unlimited 1:1 video calls, limited to 20 minutes.
 PRO users have access to video calls with no time limit and no limit on members.

 Flock’s screen sharing feature, available to PRO users, makes meetings more effective.
 And Flock’s video capabilities come packaged with its productivity suite, including chat, third-party integrations, file sharing, process automation, and more.

 Pricing for Flock starts at $4.50 per user per month, with a specialized pricing plan for enterprise users.

 Microsoft Teams interfaces chat, video calling, and screen sharing

 As Microsoft moves away from Skype for Business, Microsoft Teams is taking over as the company’s biggest video conferencing tool.
 It has already surpassed Slack’s daily user base, expanding past chat with Skype video calling.
 Teams’ web conferencing allows for up to 10,000 viewers, which is ideal for a larger business.

 Of course, Microsoft Teams integrates with Office 365 apps like Word, Excel, Powerpoint, and SharePoint.
 Pricing ranges from a free product to $20 monthly per user.